kazuto971002/FinalYearProject/webproject/media/detected/README.md

 # FinalYearProject
-This is developed application (User Authentication Web Application with Face Recognition Solution).
+This is where it save the detection images.